RTEMS/rtems-docs/c-user/configuring_a_system.rst

     to 255.

 DESCRIPTION:
+   For the schedulers

+   * :ref:`SchedulerPriority`, which is the default in uniprocessor configurations and can be configured through the :ref:`CONFIGURE_SCHEDULER_PRIORITY` configuration option,

+   * :ref:`SchedulerSMPPriority` which can be configured through the :ref:`CONFIGURE_SCHEDULER_PRIORITY_SMP` configuration option, and

+   * :ref:`SchedulerSMPPriorityAffinity` which can be configured through the :ref:`CONFIGURE_SCHEDULER_PRIORITY_AFFINITY_SMP` configuration option

-   This configuration parameter specified the maximum numeric priority of any task in the system and one less that the number of priority levels in the system.
+   this configuration option specifies the maximum numeric priority of any task for these schedulers and one less that the number of priority levels for these schedulers.
+For all other schedulers provided by RTEMS, this configuration option has no effect.

-   Reducing the number of priorities in the system reduces the amount of memory allocated from the RTEMS Workspace.

 NOTES:
    The numerically greatest priority is the logically lowest priority in the